 When we see something surprising, it is natural to ask "Why?" but sometimes it's not clear what kind of answer we are looking for.
-One kind of answer is an explanatory model; the logical structure of an explanatory model is:
+One kind of answer is an explanatory model (see Figure 5.2).
+The logical structure of an explanatory model is: